 Nadine Pedersen, Editor

 Nadine Pedersen brings over ten years’ experience in trade and educational publishing to her role at UBC Press, including as a substantive book editor, production manager, and managing editor.
-A consummate juggler, she supports the work of the acquisitions department, is a conduit for information between authors and UBC Press staff, and is involved in preliminary promotional and fundraising activities.
+Nadine acquires books for two of our trade imprints: Purich Books and On Campus.
+Nadine is passionate about working with authors to develop non-fiction manuscripts that highlight and address the needs of distinct communities of readers.
 She can be reached at pedersen[at]ubcpress.ca.